In this explainer, we will learn how to discuss the aims and implications of the Human Genome Project.

 Genes are sections of a DNA molecule that contains the information to produce a functional unit such as a protein.
 These molecules determine what our cells look like and the functions they carry out.

-A gene is a section of DNA that contains the information needed to produce a functional unit (e.g., a protein).
+A gene is a section of DNA that contains the information needed to produce a functional unit, for example a protein.
+It is the functional unit of heredity.

 Following the discovery of DNA as the genetic material of all living organisms, scientists have become increasingly curious about the location and function of the different genes organisms possess.
 A person’s genome is all the genes and noncoding regions of DNA they have and the sequence of nucleotide base pairs that they consist of.